Milk-Cool/flippulator/README.md

 - Defining a string as `char* str = "abc"` and then setting its value using snprintf gives you a segfault

 ## What's supported so far:
-- Canvas and viewports (no elements yet though...)
+- Canvas and viewports (no icons)
-- Input (partially)
+- Input
 - Some core functions
 - Records
 - Vibration
+- FuriStrings
+- Timers
+- Crashing

 ## TODOs
 - [x] Use ~~GTK~~ SDL instead of ncurses